-LSAT Test Results
+Understand The LSAT Results

 LSAT Result Declaration and Validity-Details and Implications

-The scores are also shown in percentages.
+The results for the LSAT are expressed in two ways, the first is the exam score and the second is a derivative of this score called the percentile.
+The three sections of the examination contain various questions whose answer options are given.
+Every question carries equal marks.
+No marks are deducted for wrong answers.
 The percentile value depicts the performance of the candidate in relationship with the other candidates.
-The official website of the LSAT i.e. www.lsac.org explains clearly the scoring process and its parameters.
+The official website of the test ( www.lsac.org ) explains clearly the scoring process and its parameters.

 How the LSAT test results are declared: